HOOSIER DAM REMOVAL

 CHATHAM COUNTY, NORTH CAROLINA

-Hoosier Dam was a concrete buttress dam with an attached hydroelectric powerhouse.
-The dam was built in 1922, and was constructed of reinforced concrete, with a total length of 235 feet and an average structural height of 25 feet.
+Hoosier Dam was a concrete buttress dam with an attached hydroelectric powerhouse on the Rocky River in Chatham County, NC.
+The dam was built in 1922 and produced power until January 2016 when a fire destroyed the primary 150KW generator.
+Constructed of river stone and reinforced concrete the dam had a total length of 235 feet and an average structural height of 25 feet.

 As of November 2018, the Hoosier Dam has been removed and the Rocky River now flows unobstructed!
 You can view photos of our work on the dam and a short video showing progress in our media galleries below.
 We would like to thank the following partners, funders and others who made this project a success!